dantheand/programmable-keyboard/README.md

 - *On Mac*: karabiner elements to reprogram keys when using laptop keyboard alone
 - *On Windows*: autohotkey to reprogram keys when using laptop keyboard alone
 - nearly identical, but different layers tuned for mac and windows to have the same shortcuts available in the same locations across both OSes
-- Dygma raise keyboard still uses standard staggered layout rather than ortholinear or columnar which allows me to easily switch to my laptop keyboard

 ## My setup